Jets–Patriots rivalry: 2006–2008: Belichick vs. Mangini

 In 2006, the Jets hired former Patriots defensive coordinator Eric Mangini as their new head coach.

 During Week 2 of the 2006 season, Mangini referred to Belichick as "a friend" in press conferences, while Belichick refused to use Mangini's name with the media.
 Earlier in the week, the Patriots had traded hold-out wide receiver Deion Branch to the Seattle Seahawks and filed tampering charges against the Jets for allegedly engaging in contract talks with Branch while he was still a member of the Patriots.
 The Jets were later cleared of the charges by the NFL.
 The Patriots went on to defeat the Jets in New York, but in November, the Jets handed the Patriots a loss in New England.
 The post-game on-field meeting between the two in both games was a topic of discussion, with some claiming their handshakes were intentionally cold and unfriendly.
 Following the loss the Patriots re-sodded Gillette Stadium's deteriorated grass surface with Field Turf.
 The Patriots ran away 37–16 in a playoff win over the Jets on the new surface, and following the game Belichick shoved Boston Globe photographer Jim Davis before reaching Mangini and hugging his former assistant.

 When the Patriots and Jets met again in the first week of the 2007 season, the Patriots won 38–14.
 The game was highlighted by the first touchdown catches by new Patriots receivers Randy Moss and Wes Welker, and a 108-yard Ellis Hobbs kickoff return for a touchdown, setting an NFL record for the longest kickoff return.

 After the game, Belichick was accused by the Jets of authorizing his staff to film the Jets' defensive signals from an on-field location, a violation of league rules.
 The Jets filed a complaint to the league office, detailing the accusations.
 Two days later, Belichick issued a statement "to apologize to everyone who has been affected;" he also stated that he had spoken with NFL commissioner Roger Goodell about his "interpretation of the rule."
 On September 13, Belichick was personally fined $500,000, and the team was fined $250,000.
-Additionally, the Patriots were required to forfeit either their first-round pick in the 2008 NFL Draft.
+Additionally, the Patriots were required to forfeit their first-round pick in the 2008 NFL draft.

 Accusations of Jets also illegally videotaping the Patriots in their January 2007 playoff match-up arose following the incident.
 Jets general manager Mike Tannenbaum called the accusations "completely false" in September 2007.
 In the week before the teams' December 16, 2007 game, Newsday reported the Jets were found videotaping from the mezzanine level of Gillette Stadium and asked to leave by Patriots security.
 The Jets later claimed they had been granted permission by the Patriots to film in the game, while Belichick denied permission was ever given.